arnpal961/carnd_lanelines_p1/README.md

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+* Reflection of my work in these written report

 [//]: # (Image References)